 "But so much more needs to be done," Andréa said.
 "The foundation should be given enormous amounts, because of the wonderful work they're doing."

-The School for Life Foundation wants to build a boarding school to educate more students; its three schools are full, and can't cater for any more children until then.
+The School for Life Foundation wants to build a boarding school to educate more students in the area, and to ensure their pupils, particularly girls, finish high school.

 Andréa and Georgie's fundraising page is still open at at https://summitforschoolforlife2019.raisely.com/georgieandandrea.
 Donations are warmly welcomed.

-The Foundation holds the Kilimanjaro trek annually, but runs other fundraising activities throughout the year, including a 10-year anniversary black tie ball in Sydney, and hikes up Mount Kosciuszko.
+The Foundation holds the Kilimanjaro trek annually, but runs other fundraising activities throughout the year, including a black tie fundraising ball in Sydney, and hikes up Mount Kosciuszko.
 For more information, visit https://www.schoolforlife.org.au/.